-Jatropha curcas is a non-edible shrub that is native to Central America that produces high volumes of plant oil, as well as biomass and protein.
-Because it is a non-edible feedstock and can be effectively harvested on abandoned land that is considered undesirable for food crops, it does not compete with global food supplies.
+Jatropha curcas is a perennial shrub or small tree that is native to Central America but was naturalized across the tropical and subtropical portions of the globe during the last three centuries.
+The plant produces fruits with three large seeds containing a high quality, non-edible oil.
+In addition to producing high volumes of plant oil, biomass is obtained from the annual or bi-annual prunings of this tree, and a high quality protein is obtained from the seed cake.
+Because it is a non-edible feedstock and can be effectively harvested on land that is considered undesirable for food crops, it does not compete with global food supplies.

-Most early investments in Jatropha as a row crop focused on planting cultivars that had not gone through any genetic improvement program.
-Early growers of Jatropha were disappointed in yields and many early plantations failed, because little attention was made to proper germplasm selection, agronomic best practices or the establishment of a complete value chain.
+Most early investments in Jatropha focused on planting cultivars that had not gone through any genetic improvement program.
+Early growers of Jatropha were disappointed in yields and many early plantations failed because breeders lacked the genetic diversity on which to create high performing selections.
+In addition, insufficient time was devoted to understanding agronomic best practices or in establishing a complete value chain.

 Following the philosophy that technology drives results, SGB has addressed the deployment of successful Jatropha projects with a fundamentally different approach.

 In 2007, SGB began developing a breeding and biotechnology platform based on a robust germplasm foundation.
 SGB currently possesses over 12,000 genotypes of Jatropha representing approximately 600 accession families.
-The accessions exhibit a considerable degree of phenotypic diversity including larger fruit clusters, larger fruit and seed size, oil content, variety in plant habit, disease resistance and insect tolerance.
+The accessions exhibit an amazing degree of phenotypic diversity including larger fruit clusters, larger fruit and seed size, oil content, variety in plant architecture, disease resistance and insect tolerance.

 SGB’s extensive genetic library is a key differentiator: rather than providing a single line or several lines of genetics, SGB can evaluate hundreds of pre-screened hybrids with a multitude of key plant attributes in the local growing conditions of its customers.
-This, coupled with locally-developed agronomic solutions and practices, provides far superior yields, as well as consistent performance under adverse growing conditions, driving increased productivity and profitability.
+This, coupled with the integration of SGB’s agronomic practices with locally-developed agronomic solutions, provides far superior yields, as well as consistent performance under adverse growing conditions, driving increased productivity and profitability.